aaronhurt/zfs-replicate/README.md

 - Includes a `--status` option for XigmaNAS that can be used to email the last log output at your preferred schedule.
   Simply add it as a custom script in the email settings under "System > Advanced > Email Reports"

+## FreeBSD Package

+This script is available in the FreeBSD [package and ports tree](https://www.freshports.org/sysutils/zfs-replicate/).

+Special thanks to [@tschettervictor](https://www.github.com/tschettervictor) for taking over maintenance of the package, suggesting new features, and testing for the v1.0 release.
+This script has been published to GitHub since 2012 and largely untouched since 2017.
+The v1.0 release updates mark the first major changes to this script in over 7 years.

 ## Warning

 Replicating a root dataset to a remote will rewrite the remote pool with forced replication.